Effect of smoking on drug-resistant tuberculosis treatment outcomes and potential mechanistic pathways: A multicountry cohort study

 Abstract

-People who smoke are at increased risk of unfavorable tuberculosis (TB) treatment outcomes compared with those who do not, but the pathways explaining this effect are unclear.
-We estimated the effect of smoking on a successful end-of-treatment outcome for multidrug-resistant and rifampicin-resistant (MDR/RR) TB and examined if intervening on loss to follow-up mitigates this effect.
+People who smoke are at increased risk of unfavorable tuberculosis treatment outcomes compared with those who do not, but the pathways that explain this disparity are unclear.

-People who smoked had less frequent MDR/RR-TB treatment success compared with those who did not smoke.
-A simulated intervention on loss to follow-up reduced this difference, suggesting that pathways related to retention in care were a driver of this effect.
+People who smoked had a lower frequency of MDR/RR-TB treatment success than those who did not smoke.
+Eliminating loss to follow-up reduced this difference by smoking status, suggesting that pathways related to retention in treatment were a major driver of this disparity.

 Article activity feed